pascaldekloe/colfer/README.md

 Download a [prebuilt compiler](https://github.com/pascaldekloe/colfer/releases) or run `go get -u github.com/pascaldekloe/colfer/cmd/colf` to make one yourself.
+Homebrew users can also `brew install colfer`.

-Without arguments the command prints its manual.
+The command prints its own manual when invoked without arguments.

 ```
 NAME